Abstract

 2.7.3 Correlation between network strength and substance use

 Furthermore, we employed a three-wave bivariate latent change score model using the lavvan package in R and R studio to detect the linear change over time.
 This model allows us to quantify the longitudinal bidirectional influence between substance use and ICV over time (Nweze et al., 2023).
 Specifically, it facilitated an understanding of whether substance use predicted ICV and its brain activity, and vice versa.
 The key feature of this model is its ability to assess linear increases or decreases within the same construct across two adjacent waves.
-Change scores were calculated by regressing the observable score of a given timepoint from the previous timepoint (e.g., Δ Cig+CB in T1–T2 or Δ Cig+CB in T2–T3, where T1 = Timepoint 1, T2 = Timepoint 2, and T3 = Timepoint 3).
+Change scores were calculated by regressing the observable score at a given timepoint from the previous timepoint (e.g., Δ Cig+CB in T1–T2 or Δ Cig+CB in T2–T3, where T1 = Timepoint 1, T2 = Timepoint 2, and T3 = Timepoint 3).
 Additionally, cross-lagged dynamic coupling (i.e., bidirectionality) was employed to explore individual differences in the relationships between substance use and linear changes in ICV/brain activity, as well as the relationship between ICV/brain activity and linear change in substance use.
-Covariates including age, sex, and scan sites were included in the model.
+The model accounted for covariates such as age, sex and scan sites.
 For more details about the latent change score model, refer to the reference (Nweze et al., 2023).

-As Fig. 6 shows, the latent change score model was specifically applied to examine the association between substance use and behaviour and brain activity of sustained attention.
+As Fig. 6 shows, the latent change score model was specifically applied to examine the association between substance use and behaviours and brain activity associated with sustained attention.
 We focused on the relationship between the network strength of positive and negative networks, derived from Go and successful stop trials, and two types of substance use (Cig+CB and alcohol use).
 Notably, drug use data were excluded as adolescents at age 14 have no drug score.
 A total of 10 models were performed, and all model fit indices met the predefined criteria: CFI > 0.92, RMSEA <0.05, and SRMR < 0.03.
-A FDR correction (q < 0.05) was applied for multiple correlations.
+An FDR correction (q < 0.05) was applied for multiple correlations.
+It is worth noting that all the correlations between substance use and sustained attention were conducted using the same sample across three timepoints.

 2.7.4 Permutation test